mdn/content/files/en-us/web/api/web_authentication_api/index.md

 ## Extensions to other interfaces

 - {{domxref("CredentialsContainer.create()")}}, the `publicKey` option
   - : Calling `create()` with a `publicKey` option initiates the creation of new asymmetric key credentials via an authenticator, as explained above.
-In this case, the `publicKey` value will be a {{domxref("PublicKeyCredentialCreationOptions")}} object.
 - {{domxref("CredentialsContainer.get()")}}, the `publicKey` option
   - : Calling `get()` with a `publicKey` option instructs the user agent uses an existing set of credentials to authenticate to a relying party.
-In this case, the `publicKey` value will be a {{domxref("PublicKeyCredentialRequestOptions")}} object.

 ## Examples